bentoml/Yatai/docs/source/installation/yatai.rst

 Installing Yatai
 ================

 Welcome to Yatai!
-You will learn the system requirements, software dependencies, instructions for installation and how to migrate Yatai from a previous version.
+You will learn the system requirements, software dependencies, instructions for installation.
 See :ref:`Yatai architecture <concepts/architecture:Yatai Deployment>` for a detailed introduction of the ``yatai-deployment`` componenet.

 Prerequisites
 -------------